cosmicpython/book/outline.md

 ==> our ORM depends on the domain model, and not the other way around. an illustration of one of our key patterns/principles, the  _Dependency Inversion Principle_ (the D in SOLID)

 Also: repository pattern.  choosing a simple abstraction (it's a dictionary)
+Also: first integration test

 code examples: sqlalchemy metadata/mapping, repository pattern

 ## Chapter 3: making ourselves available via a web API.
-Flask as a port (as in ports-and-adapters)
+Flask as a port (as in ports-and-adapters).
+Our first use case.
+Orchestration.
+Service layer

-Show how flask becomes a thin wrapper that talks to the use cases provided by our domain model Contrast this to the way it's usually done the other way around -- the use cases are defined in the flask controller/view functions, and are tightly coupled to them
+We have a use case in mind, and a domain model that can do it, but how do we make it available to the outside world?

+start with a naive flask controller.  evolve it to flask being an adapter to a use case function in our service/orchestration layer.

+* happy path, show the basic use case moving parts:  create a database session, initialise our repository, load some objects, invoke our domain function, commit.
+* first acceptance test
+* handle error case, eg product does not exist.  handle `KeyError` from repository, flask returns a 400 with nice erro json
+* but what if we have more error cases at this orchestration level? it'll be annoying to test everything with acceptance tests, and hard to unit test.

+==> introduce service layer.  flask becomes an adapter.  flask depends on the service layer, rather than the other way around (DIP once again)

 (later in the book we'll swap flask for asyncio, and show how easy it is)

-patterns: port/adapter pattern for web
+patterns: use case, service layer, port/adapter pattern for web,

 ## Chapter 4: data integrity concerns 1: unit of work pattern

-What happens if we encounter an error during our allocation?
+What happens if we encounter an error during our allocation?  eg out of stock, a domain error?
 We'd like to wrap our work up so that, either the entire order is allocated, or we abort and leave things in a "clean" state if anything goes wrong -- a classic case for a transaction/rollback.

 What's a Pythonic way of "doing transactions"?
 A context manager.  demonstrate the _Unit of Work Pattern_ and show how it fits with _Repository_
 But we also want a nice, Pythonic way of "doing transactions", of wrapping a block of code up into an atomic whole.

 code examples: Unit Of Work (using a context manager)

+discuss different options of unit of work, explicit/implicit rollbacks, dependency-inject uow.

 ## Chapter 5: data integrity concerns 2: choosing the right consistency boundary (Aggregate pattern)